Gustav Bauernfeind

-Gustav Bauernfeind (/de/; 4 September 1848, in Sulz am Neckar – 24 December 1904, in Jerusalem) was a German painter, illustrator, and architect.
+Gustav Bauernfeind (/de/; 4 September 1848 – 24 December 1904) was a German painter, illustrator, and architect.
 He is considered to be one of the most notable Orientalist painters of Germany.

 Education and early career

-Bauernfeind's father was a pharmacist who converted to Catholicism from Judaism.
+Bauernfeind was born in Sulz am Neckar.
+His father was a pharmacist who converted to Catholicism from Judaism.
 After completing his architectural studies at the Polytechnic Institute in Stuttgart, he was in the architectural firm of Professor Wilhelm Bäumer and later in that of Adolph Gnauth, where he also learned painting.
 In his earlier paintings, Bauernfeind focused on local views of Germany, as well as motifs from Italy.

 Painting the Levant

 During his journey to the Levant from 1880 to 1882, he became interested in the Orient and repeated his travels again and again.
 In 1896 he moved with his wife and son to Ottoman Palestine and subsequently settled in Jerusalem in 1898.
 He also lived and worked in Lebanon and Syria.

 His work is characterized primarily by architectural views of Jerusalem and the Holy Land.
 The oil paintings of Bauernfeind are mostly meticulously crafted, intricately composed and almost photographically accurate cityscapes and images of known edifices.
 In addition, he produced landscape scenes and watercolours.

-Bauernfeind had a heart defect that resulted in poor health and eventually death by heart attack at age 56.
+Bauernfeind had a heart defect that resulted in poor health and eventually death by heart attack at age 56, in Jerusalem.
 His wife, Elise, died three years later.